wko27/blog/_daily/2018-06-22-Smog_Check.md

 * drive to LA!
   * bringing Amy's violin and electric guitar down
   * also a super secret box of documents for my aunt
+  * 7 hours
+  * nap on a lovely beach south of San Luis Obispo
+* had some of my parent's homemade rice dumplings for dinner!
+* found out my parents have gotten into dehydrating random stuff
+  * kitchen's full of jars of powdered ginger, scallions, okra, etc

 LEARNINGS:
 * the modulation for PDM is done on the sensor side in a digital microphone (which ... kinda makes sense)